October Health – 2025 Report

 What can government do to assist?

-Encourage flexible working hours and options for remote work to help employees manage their personal and professional lives effectively.
+• Encourage flexible working hours and remote work options.

 What can businesses do to assist their employees?